nagi49000/airflow-ml-pipeline/README.md

 mkdir -p ./dags ./logs ./plugins echo -e "AIRFLOW_UID=$(id -u)" > .env
 ```
-- initialize the airflow database
+- initialize the airflow database with `docker compose up airflow-init`
-- start all airflow services
+- start all airflow services with `docker compose up`

 Once everything is up and running, the UI on the webserver can be accessed at http://localhost:8080 with username alice password bob.